-In the article "The Oriental Beauties of You Only Live Twice", published with a pictorial in the June 1967 issue of "Playboy" Magazine, screenwriter Roald Dahl claimed that he assembled his script to a formula already established in the previous films in the series, and that he never took the script seriously.
+In the article "The Oriental Beauties of You Only Live Twice", published, with a pictorial, in the June 1967 issue of Playboy Magazine, Roald Dahl claimed that he assembled his script to a formula, already established in the previous films in the franchise, and that he never took the script seriously.
 In fact, he said that the formula was strictly enforced by the producers, who would broach no deviation.
-This was not the first connection of the film with the magazine: An excerpt of Ian Fleming's original novel had appeared in the April 1964 issue of "Playboy".
+This was not the first connection of the film with the magazine: An excerpt of the novel, had appeared in the April 1964 issue of Playboy.

 While in Japan, Sean Connery and his wife Diane Cilento were hounded by the international press.
 During news conferences the press insisted on referring to Connery as James Bond.
 Local newsmen attempted to photograph him in a rest room.
-Thirty extra private security guards were hired to combat the excess noise and hindrance but even the guards started to take photos.
+Thirty extra private security guards were hired to combat the excess noise and hindrance, but even the guards started to take photos.
 Connery was allegedly photographed on a toilet and the picture published in a Tokyo newspaper.
 Halfway through filming, Connery announced he would not be returning as James Bond.
-To ease the tension the producers removed his contractual obligation to do one more 007 movie, despite being offered $1 million.
+To ease the tension, the producers removed his contractual obligation to do one more 007 movie, despite being offered one million dollars.
 After the film wrapped, Connery was reportedly asked whether he found Japanese women attractive to which he allegedly replied, "No," causing many Japanese to call him bad names.
-This faux pas turned out to be based on a mistranslation on a day when Connery was exhausted after an intensive day's filming.
-Connery didn't go out of his way to be too personable with the interviewer who was aghast that the actor showed up in a casual T-shirt with baggy trousers and sandals, and not wearing a toupee.
+This faux pas turned out to be based on a mistranslation, on a day when Connery was exhausted after an intensive day's filming.
+Connery didn't go out of his way to be too personable with the interviewer who was aghast that the actor showed up in a casual t-shirt with baggy trousers and sandals, and not wearing a toupée.
 "Is this how James Bond dresses?" he asked, to which Connery replied tersely "I'm not James Bond, I'm Sean Connery, a man who likes to dress comfortably."

 In the novel, Ian Fleming describes Blofeld's hide-out as being a castle on the coast.
-Ken Adam discovered that this could never be.
-The Japanese never built their castles directly on the coast for fear of typhoons.
-Hence the creation of the elaborate volcano set.
+Ken Adam discovered that this could never be constructed: the Japanese never built their castles directly on the coast for fear of typhoons, hence, the creation of the elaborate volcano set.

-The rocket pistol, and cigarette rocket, were real-life weapons that were featured after the manufacturer paid for the product placement.
-It was hoped they would become standard military and intelligence equipment; however, they proved to be too expensive (ammunition cost three times as much as normal ammo), clumsy (useless at any distance under 15 yards), and unreliable (horribly inaccurate and tended to start fires), and ceased production in 1969.
+The rocket pistol and cigarette rocket were real-life weapons that were featured after the manufacturer paid for the product placement.
+It was hoped they would become standard military and intelligence equipment; however, they proved to be too expensive (ammunition cost three times as much as normal ammo), clumsy (useless at any distance under fifteen yards), and unreliable (horribly inaccurate and tended to start fires), and ceased production in 1969.

 After it was discovered that Mie Hama playing Kissy Suzuki couldn't swim, Sean Connery's then wife, actress Diane Cilento, doubled for her in her swimming scenes wearing a black wig.
 Some reports claims that Hama could not do them because of stomach cramps.